Anne of Denmark: Custody of Prince Henry

 Anne soon learned that she would have no say in her son's care.
 James appointed as head of the nursery his former nurse Helen Little, who installed Henry in James's own oak cradle.
 Most distressingly for Anne, James insisted on placing Prince Henry in the custody of John Erskine, Earl of Mar at Stirling Castle, in keeping with Scottish royal tradition.

 In late 1594, she began a furious campaign for custody of Henry, recruiting a faction of supporters to her cause, including the chancellor, John Maitland of Thirlestane.
 Nervous of the lengths to which Anne might go, James formally charged Mar in writing never to surrender Henry to anyone except on orders from his own mouth, "because in the surety of my son consists my surety", nor to yield Henry to the Queen even in the event of his own death.
+"And in case God call me at any time see that neither for the Queen nor Estates, their pleasure, you deliver him till he be eighteen years of age, and that he command you himself."
 Anne demanded the matter be referred to the Council, but James would not hear of it.
+The issue remained unresolved and James went north after the Battle of Glenlivet.
+He wrote to Anne inviting her to join him as he tried to discover the whereabouts of rebel lords.
+She did not make the journey.

-After public scenes in which James reduced her to rage and tears over the issue, Anne became so bitterly upset that in July 1595 she suffered a miscarriage.
+Anne made plans to make a progress to see the English border in May 1595, but James refused.
+The controversy over the custody of Prince Henry continued, with public scenes in which James reduced her to rage and tears over the issue.
+Anne became so bitterly upset that in July 1595 she suffered a miscarriage.
 Thereafter, she outwardly abandoned her campaign, but it was thought permanent damage had been done to the marriage.
 In August 1595, John Colville wrote: "There is nothing but lurking hatred disguised with cunning dissimulation betwixt the King and the Queen, each intending by slight to overcome the other."
 Despite these differences, Anne and James visited the Prince at Stirling in December 1595 and returned to Holyrood Palace to celebrate her 21st birthday.

 They had six more children.
+It was said, in May 1597, that Anne was "careful of no other thing, but to dance and sport".
 Anne extended and rebuilt Dunfermline Palace, in 1601 preparing a lodging for her daughter Princess Elizabeth, but the princess remained at Linlithgow Palace on the king's orders.
 Her younger sons Charles and Robert were allowed to stay with her at Dunfermline and Dalkeith Palace.